T657 – Calculation of Capital Gains Deduction

 - your maximum capital gains deduction available for 2024

-There is an election available to you if you own shares of a qualifying small business corporation that stops being a small business corporation because of one of the following reasons:
+There is an election available if you own shares of a qualifying small business corporation that stops being a small business corporation for one of the following reasons:

 - a class of its shares is listed on a designated stock exchange